sammancoaching/website/_learning_hours/refactoring/extract_function.md

 ---
 theme: refactoring
-title: Extract Function Tennis1
+title: Vocabulary for Refactoring
 kata: tennis
 difficulty: 1
 author: emilybache
 ---

-# Extract Function Refactoring in Tennis1
+# Vocabulary for Refactoring

 It's useful to have a vocabularly for talking about refactoring.
 It will help you to communicate when doing strong-style pairing or mob programming.
 In this learning hour we'll learn what refactorings are and the names of some of them.
 We'll also practice applying Extract Function in order to address a Long Function smell.